With Karlheinz Stockhausen

 For ten weeks we lived in Milan, not a beautiful city in Winter, grey, rainy… rehearsals the whole day.
 I learnt a lot, including Italian.
 The musicians in the orchestra were friendly to us, the set designer Gae Aulenti and the director Luca Ronconi were impressive personalities.
 My father had continuing conflicts with the artistic direction and had to fight hard to achieve his aims, he also gave numerous interviews… the days were full to the brim.

 Nine performances were scheduled.
 On the day of the premiere I unfortunately had to play with a severe bronchitis.
 I had completely burnt myself out during the final rehearsals of the individual acts.
 Because of stage-technical problems on one particular day, the second act – my trumpet concerto – had to be rehearsed three times in a row.
-I played the various stages of MICHAEL journey from different openings in a rotating nine-metre diameter globe with a pitching axis.
+I played the various stages of MICHAELs journey from different openings in a rotating nine-metre diameter globe with a pitching axis.
 Pure acrobatics, but I enjoyed it immensely.

 Concerts Worldwide